thuhinrajesh/thuhinrajesh.github.io/README.md

-# thuhinkhanna.github.io
+# My Portfolio

-Thuhin Khanna's Portfolio Website
+The corner of the internet where I document and showcase my work.